 However, it is very hard to explain the amount of luck Mr. Kerry Packer has had on two separate occasions.
 We will begin his story with a 1991 win.
 Packer scooped a staggering $7 million in just one night at the Hilton Casino in Las Vegas.

 According to the reports, Mr. Packer left an incredible $1 million tip to the dealer.
 Speaking of luck, it has not always been on Packer’s side as Kerry reportedly lost more than $27 million in ten months after the mentioned wins.
-Either way, the $40 million win at MGM Grand will be remembered forever in the blackjack history books.
+We will remember, either way, the $40 million wins at MGM Grand forever in the blackjack history books.